 - Continue folding in the sides to wrap the raw edges of the laminate and batting, and repeat the “faux mitering” process at each corner.

-- Still using a Walking foot if possible, edgestitch around all four sides.
+- Still using a Walking foot or your machine’s built-in fabric feeding system if possible, edgestitch around all four sides.

 - Find the two 2½” x 31″ laminate strips.